smartads99/Pi-hole-on-Windows-11/README.md

 # Give your PC a static IP address
 The next step is to give your Windows PC a static IP address so it can be reliably reached on your network.
 To do this, head to Windows Settings (right click on the start button and click “Settings”).

-1.Select “Network & internet” from the sidebar menu.
+1. Select “Network & internet” from the sidebar menu.
-2.Click on WiFi, (or Ethernet if you’re using a wired connection).
+2. Click on WiFi, (or Ethernet if you’re using a wired connection).
 Then click on the network properties item.
 This will most likely be prefaced with your network name.
-3.Half way down the page, click “Edit” alongside IP assignment.
+3. Half way down the page, click “Edit” alongside IP assignment.
-4.This will launch the “Edit network IP settings” dialog.
+4. This will launch the “Edit network IP settings” dialog.
 Select manual from the dropdown list.
-5.In the dialog that pops up, set a manual IP address.
+5. In the dialog that pops up, set a manual IP address.